 You really can’t go wrong with homemade sweetened whipped cream, flavored with the perfect touch of vanilla.
-There are endless uses, from a dollop on your morning coffee, to a spoonful on cakes like Brown Butter Peach Upside Down Cake, on fruit like Honey Butter Roasted Pears, or on Chocolate Pots de Creme.
-Let’s be honest…do you really need anything more than a spoon and a bowl of vanilla whipped cream?
+There are endless uses, from a dollop on your morning coffee, to a spoonful on cakes, fruit, or pies.
+Let’s be honest…do you really need anything more than a spoon and a bowl of whipped cream?

 The best part about this recipe is that it’s the right amount of sweet from powdered sugar that blends seamlessly into whipped cream for a smooth, ultra-creamy finish.
 Better yet, powdered sugar stabilizes your vanilla whipped cream so it lasts in the fridge for days!

 - Heavy cream or heavy whipping cream – heavy cream and heavy whipping cream are basically the same thing (they both have at least 36% milk fat).
 Don’t use whipping cream which is lighter (between 30-35% milk fat) and won’t whip or stabilize as well!

 - Vanilla extract – real vanilla extract can’t be beat!
 It yields the best “true” vanilla taste.